dell/csm-docs/content/docs/getting-started/upgrade/operator/authorization_upgrade.md

         - Review and revise configuration parameters:
             - Add any newly introduced parameters.
             - Remove any parameters that have been deprecated or are no longer supported.

+  3. Modify the Authorization ConfigMap parameters:

+      The latest configuration values are available in the updated sample [Custom Resource for Authorization](https://github.com/dell/csm-operator/tree/main/samples/authorization).

+      To apply these changes, edit the `csm-config-params` ConfigMap using:
+      ```bash
+      kubectl edit configmap csm-config-params -n authorization
+      ```

+      As part of the upgrade from CSM v1.14 → v1.15 (Authorization v2.2.0 → v2.3.0), modify the existing `csm-config-params` ConfigMap in the `authorization` namespace to reflect the new unified concurrency setting.

+      Remove:

+      ```yaml
+      CONCURRENT_POWERFLEX_REQUESTS: 10
+      CONCURRENT_POWERSCALE_REQUESTS: 10
+      ```

+      Add:

+      ```yaml
+      CONCURRENT_STORAGE_REQUESTS: 10
+      ```

+  4. Update your Storage, Role, and Tenant resource definitions with the latest [configuration](../../../../concepts/authorization/v2.x/configuration/) schema.
+Apply changes using the Kubernetes CLI:

+      ```bash
+      kubectl apply -f <file-name> -n authorization
+      ```

 ### Upgrading CSI Driver, Authorization sidecar with Authorization module enabled